Franklin Lakes Nature Preserve: Description

 The 147 acre Franklin Lakes Nature Preserve sets aside 120 acres of land for public recreation, including 75 acres of water.
 Due to its location, the preserve features an unusual variety of terrain.
 Swamps and wetlands are extensive, visible in almost every section of the property.
 However, there are upland areas of the park, comprising manmade berms, gentle natural slopes, and the occasional knob or outcrop of volcanic traprock.
-This configuration gives rise to a unique setting where normally distant plant communities are in close proximity to each other, providing the basis of a diverse ecology.
+This configuration gives rise to a unique setting where normally distant plant communities are near each other, providing the basis of a diverse ecology.
 Because of this distinctive environment, the preserve features a variety and abundance of insects, and it is reputed to be a good bird watching location.

 There are two entrances into the preserve, leading visitors to different areas.
 The main entrance is just off of High Mountain Road in North Haledon, connecting to a road running across the top of the dam which impounds the lower basin pond.
 There is a parking lot at this entrance, a picnic area, and the start of the preserve's main path which stretches about a half mile along the east side of Haledon Reservoir.
 A few small, unmarked trails extend west off the main path, leading to the shore of the reservoir and part of the system of dikes extending out into the water.
 The main path also runs through a few areas of exposed volcanic basalt, lava that erupted to the surface 200 million years ago as the super continent Pangaea rifted apart during the early Jurassic.
 The largest outcrop occurs along the northeast corner of the reservoir, forming an approximately 50 foot wide ‘basalt beach’ that extends from the water's edge to the tree line.

 The other entrance to the preserve is along Ewing Avenue, near where the road crosses the outlet of a swampy pond.
 There is no parking lot here, and access must be gained by foot.
 The entrance leads visitors onto a path which extends across the large, western dike structure projecting into the reservoir's waters.
 Many spots along the dike have been cleared for fishing, and excellent views of nearby High Mountain are possible from multiple locations.